Canon 30D vs M50

 |5 shutter flaps per second||10 shutter flaps per second|

 |750 shots per battery charge||235 shots per battery charge|

 |144 x 106 x 74 mm, 785 g||116 x 88 x 59 mm, 390 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 30D and the Canon EOS M50?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 30D and the Canon M50 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 30D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M50 is considerably smaller (33 percent) than the Canon 30D.
 Moreover, the M50 is substantially lighter (50 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the M50 are weather-sealed.